cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-pdf-invoice/readme.txt

 4. In back-end order page, for each order you find buttons for creating/viewing invoice and shipping list documents.
 5. In back-end single order page, you find a metabox that shows information about invoice date and number, if any, and some buttons for generating/viewing invoice and shipping list documents.
 6. In front-end order page, you find an additional button for orders with an invoice associated.
 This button lets customers download the invoice.
 7. A basic, fully customizable template for invoices.

 == Changelog ==

+= Version 1.2.19 - Released: Sep 17, 2020 =

+* New: Support for WooCommerce 4.5
+* Update: update plugin fw

 = Version 1.2.18 - Released: May 29, 2020 =